mhaskar/Octopus/README.md

 To generate an EXE agent for listener `operation1` we can use the following command:

-`generate_exe operation1 /opt/Octopus/file.exe`
+`generate_exe operation1`

-and we will get the following results:
+and we will get the following result:

 ```
 Octopus >>generate_exe darkside_operation2 /opt/Octopus/file.exe